Available in Classic and VPC

 You can view the role setting information.

-- Policy: you can assign or withdraw a policy to and from a sub account.
+- Policy: Assign or withdraw a policy to and from a sub account.

 Set role details

-- Policy: you can assign or withdraw a policy to and from a sub account.
+- Policy: Assign or withdraw a policy to and from a sub account.

-- Click the [Add all permissions] button to grant permission to perform all actions.
+- Click [Add all permissions] to grant permission to perform all actions.

-- Server Role: you can specify the server resource to which the role is assigned.
-Only one role can be assigned per Server resource.
-When the specify Server resource window appears, specify the resource and click the [Apply] button.
+- Server role: Specify the server resource to which the role is assigned.
+Only 1 role can be assigned per 1 server resource.
+When the specify server resource window appears, specify the resource and click [Apply].

-- Account Role: you can specify the main account to which the role is assigned.
+- Account role: Specify the main account to which the role is assigned.
 If you want to specify a main account other than your own, you must authenticate the account by entering the account name and login ID.

-- Service Role: you can specify the server resource to which the role is assigned.
+- Service role: Specify the server resource to which the role is assigned.

-Note- The main account set as the application target for the Account Role must assign the switchRole policy to the sub account so that the sub account can switch roles with the Account Role.
-For how to assign the switchRole policy, see Assign switchRole policy.
+Note- The main account set as the application target for the account role must assign the switchRole policy to the sub account so that the sub account can switch roles with the account role.
+To learn how to assign the switchRole policy, see Assign switchRole policy.

-- Policy: you can assign or withdraw a policy to and from a sub account.
+- Policy: Assign or withdraw a policy to and from a sub account.

 Edit role information